PDillis/pdillis.github.io/_posts/2018-04-18-PythonChatbot0.markdown

 YOUR BOYFRIEND MADE YOU COME HERE
 He says I'm depressed much of the time.
 I AM SORRY TO HEAR YOU ARE DEPRESSED
-.
-.
 ```

 with the capitalized lines being the machine responses.
-The summary of the algorithm is as follows: the input of the user is inspected in search of a *keyword*.
-If found, the input is transformed according to a *rule* associated with said keyword, else, a content-free remark or an earlier transformation is retrieved.
-Then, the text computed is printed out to the standard output.
+The summary of the algorithm is as follows: the input of the user is inspected in search of a **keyword**.
+If found, the input is transformed according to a **rule** associated with said keyword, else, a content-free remark or an earlier transformation is retrieved.
+Then, the text is transformed (e.g., from third person to first person) and is printed out to the standard output.
 Since the script is taken as data, then this method is not restricted to one language.
 Indeed, you can find a working version of `ELIZA` in Spanish [here](http://deixilabs.com/eliza.html).

+In a way, Weizenbaum was trying to show how superficial was the communication between man and machine.
+Indeed, while the amount of rules that ELIZA has for each keyword is vast (besides other parts of the algorithm), ELIZA did not actually possess understanding of the input.
+Still, some users (including Weizenbaum's secretary) found ELIZA to have a personality, even becoming emotionally attached.
+Perhaps this was due to the shortness of the sessions where the users interacted with ELIZA, but this still is quite interesting to note.
-To Weizenbaum, we should never allow computers to make any decisions, as they lack compassion and wisdom, purely human emotions.
-Humans have judgement, which in turn allows us to compare apples with oranges.

-This is even more apparent in the following quote (from an [excerpt found online](https://web.archive.org/web/20050508173416/http://www.smeed.org/1735)):
+This clashed with Weizenbaum.
+According to him, we should never allow computers to make any decisions, as they lack compassion and wisdom, purely human emotions.
+Humans have judgement, which in turn allows us to compare apples with oranges, and a relatively short algorithm and/or mathematical expression translated to code would not be able to do this.
+This is even more apparent in the following quote (from an excerpt found online of his book [*Computer Power and Human Reason*](https://web.archive.org/web/20050508173416/http://www.smeed.org/1735)):

-> I want them \[teachers of computer science\] to have heard me affirm that the computer is a powerful new metaphor for helping us understand many aspects of the world, but that it enslaves the mind that has no other metaphors and few other resources to call on.
-The world is many things, and no single framework is large enough to contain them all, neither that of man's science nor of his poetry, neither that of calculating reason nor that of pure intuition.
-And just as the love of music does not suffice to enable one to play the violin - one must also master the craft of the instrument and the music itself - so it is not enough to love humanity in order to help it survive.
-The teacher's calling to his craft is therefore an honorable one.
-But he must do more than that: he must teach more than one metaphor, and he must teach more by the example of his conduct than by what he writes on the blackboard.
-He must teach the limitations of his tools as well as their power.
+> Just because so much of a computer-science curriculum is concerned with the craft of computation, it is perhaps easy for the teacher of computer science to fall into the habit of merely training.
+But, were he to do that, he would surely diminish himself and his profession.
+He would also detach himself from the rest of the intellectual and moral life of the university.

+The perils of computation is that of robbing us of our humanity, and it has been a [pressing issue](https://blog.openai.com/concrete-ai-safety-problems/) lately as AI has been [steadily advancing](https://blog.openai.com/preparing-for-malicious-uses-of-ai/).
+Hopefully, we will be ready when the time comes.

+Let's get started then.

-### Building ELIZA
+## Building ELIZA

-The chatbot we will build will be greatly influenced by the following:
+The chatbot we will build will be greatly influenced by the following examples found online:

 - Noah Moroze's [simpleChatBot](https://github.com/nmoroze/SimpleChatBot)
 - Jezz Higgin's [recreation of ELIZA](https://github.com/jezhiggins/eliza.py)